-More and more companies nowadays seem to choose Product-Led Growth (PLG) as a way to grow.
+More and more companies nowadays seem to choose Product-Led Go-to-Market (GTM) as a way to grow.

-In this context, most growth people have turned themselves into PLG advocates, looking for ways to grow a business through the value that users experience with the product.
+In this context, most growth people have turned themselves into Product-led Go-to-Market advocates, looking for ways to grow a new product through the value that users experience with the product.

 FullStory is a digital experience analytics platform for on-the-fly funnels, pixel-perfect replay, custom events, heat maps, advanced search, Dev Tools, and more.

-It’s a product we really admire, and this is why we asked Melanie Crissey who is a Product Marketing Manager at FullStory, to share her thoughts and opinions on Product-Led Growth.
+It’s a product we really admire, and this is why we asked Melanie Crissey, the Product Marketing Manager at FullStory, to share her thoughts and opinions on Product-Led Go-to-Market (GTM).

 Want to know what Melanie answered to us?